 A Community Celebrates – Shepway Sports Trust Awards

-The Shepway Sports Trust has been running its annual awards ceremony for the past 5 years.
+The Shepway Sports Trust has been running its annual awards ceremony since 2014.
 In that time, the number of people involved in sport across our district has grown dramatically.
 This year’s awards saw over 450 nominations, with 70 shortlisted and over 30 awards handed out.
 The ceremony is also a time to celebrate, not only individual and club successes, but those of the charity too.

 CEO Laurence Hickmott told the invited and excited audience what the Trust had achieved in the past year:

 There are two huge building projects that the Trust is involved in.
-Folkestone 51, the new multi-storey skate park is making good progress and aims to be open in time for the Tokyo 2020 Olympics – where skateboarding makes its debut.
+Folkestone 51, the new multi-storey skate park, where skateboarding makes its debut.
 The other project is the development of a new athletics track on the Three Hills Sports Park.

 Serving the community